-The substitution effect refers to the change in demand for a good as a result of a change in the relative price of the good in terms of other goods.
-For example, when the price of a good rises, it becomes more expensive in terms of other goods in the market.
-As a result, consumers switch away from the good towards its substitutes.
+The substitution effect refers to the change in demand for a good as a result of a change in the relative price of the good compared to that of other substitute goods.
+For example, when the price of a good rises, it becomes more expensive relative to other goods in the market.
+As a result, consumers switch away from the good toward its substitutes.

 Practical Example of Substitution Effect

-Consider the following example: John eats rice that cost $5 per pound and pasta that costs $10 per pound.
+Consider the following example: John eats rice that costs $5 per pound and pasta that costs $10 per pound.
 The relative price of 1 pound of pasta is 2 pounds of rice.
 At their current prices, John consumes 1 pound of pasta and 2 pounds of rice.

 Due to some technological advances in rice cultivation, there has been a fall in rice prices from $5 a pound to $2 a pound.
 The relative price of 1 pound of pasta has now increased from 2 pounds of rice to 5 pounds of rice.
 Therefore, John switches away from pasta and into rice.
-The change in consumption occurs purely due to the changes in the relative price of the goods and not because of the changes in income.
+The change in consumption occurs purely due to the changes in the relative price of the goods and not because of a change in income.

 Graphical Illustration of the Substitution Effect

 The graph above is known as an indifference map.
 Each point on an orange curve (known as an indifference curve) gives consumers the same level of utility.
 The initial price ratio is P0.
-This is the price of commodity B in terms of commodity A and is known as the relative price of commodity B in terms of commodity A. The consumer initially consumes at point X and consumes A1 units of A and B1 units of B.
+This is the price of commodity B relative to commodity A and is known as the relative price of commodity B in terms of commodity A. The consumer initially consumes at point X and consumes A1 units of A and B1 units of B.

 Consider now the effect of a fall in the price of commodity A from P0 to P1.
 As a result of the price change, commodity B is now relatively more expensive in terms of commodity A, and commodity A is now relatively less expensive in terms of commodity B. The substitution effect measures the change in consumption such that the consumer’s level of utility does not change.